Chachamaru: Music style and technique

-Guitar Legacy
+Guitar legacy

-At the time, Jackson/Charvel luthier Itaru Kanno designed several guitar models for the companies, among them the 27-fretter „Jackson Falcon Custom“ for Chachamaru, a guitar never sold outside Japan.
-When around 94s Jackson's contract with the Japanese trading company Kyowa-Shokai expired and they opted not to renew their contact with Jackson guitars, Itaru as one of the main designers at the Chushin Gakki factory, in 95s established a new guitar company, the Caparison Guitars.
-Their new model, 27-fretter „The Caparison Horus“ made its debut in the same year, and more than ten years later, the collaboration with Chachamaru is still improving, as the model being the most famous company guitar.
+At the time, Jackson/Charvel luthier Itaru Kanno designed several guitar models for the companies, among them the 27-fret Jackson Falcon Custom for Chachamaru, a guitar never sold outside Japan.
+Around 1994, when Jackson's contract with the Japanese trading company Kyowa-Shokai expired and they opted not to renew their contact with Jackson guitars, Itaru was one of the main designers at the Chushin Gakki factory.
+In 1995, he established a new guitar company, the Caparison Guitars.
+Their 27-fret The Caparison Horus made its debut that same year, and more than ten years later, the collaboration with Chachamaru is still ongoing.

 Discography

-In 2002, Chachamaru released his solo album "Air," which involved him collaborating with Shusei Tsukamoto, Masafumi Nishida and Ryuichi Nishida, as well as You Kurosaki.
-Gackt Camui also took part as a guest vocalist.
+In 2002, Chachamaru released the solo album Air.
+It features musicians such as Niihara, Gackt, Shinya, Shusei Tsukamoto, Masafumi Nishida, Ryuichi Nishida, and You Kurosaki.